Synthetic Difference in Differences: Introduction

-To introduce the basic ideas, consider a balanced panel with $N$ units and $T$ time periods, where outcomes are denoted by $Y_{it}$, and exposure to the binary treatment is denoted by $W_{it}\in\{0,1\}$.
-Suppose moreover that the first $N_\ccc$ (control) units are never exposed to the treatment, while the last $N_\ttt = N - N_\ccc$ (treated) units are exposed after time $T_\pre$.
-Similar to SC, we start by finding weights $\homega^\sdid$ that align pre-exposure trends in the outcome of unexposed units with those for the exposed units; $\sum_{i = 1}^{N_\ccc} \homega^\sdid_i Y_{it} \approx N_\ttt^{-1} \sum_{i = N_\ccc + 1}^{N} Y_{it}$ for all $t=1,\,\ldots,\,T_\pre$.
-We also find time weights $\hlambda^\sdid_t$ that similarly balance pre-exposure time periods with post-exposure ones (see Section \ref{sec:calif} for details).
-Then we use these weights in a basic two-way fixed effects regression to estimate the causal effect of exposure (denoted by $\tau$):\footnote{Throughout our analysis, we focus on the block treatment assignment case where $W_{it} = 1\p{\cb{i > N_\ccc, \,t > T_\pre}}$.
-In the closely related staggered adoption case (\citet*{atheystaggered}) where units adopt the treatment at different times, but remain exposed after they first adopt the treatment, one can modifty the methods developed here: We can create weights $\homega^\sdid$ and $\hlambda^\sdid$ that balance out a block that includes all unit/period pairs that are exposed to treatment, and then run the weighted DID regression \eqref{main_sdid} as usual.}
+To introduce the basic ideas, consider a balanced panel with $N$ units and $T$ time periods, where the outcome for unit $i$ in period $t$ is denoted by $Y_{it}$, and exposure to the binary treatment is denoted by $W_{it}\in\{0,1\}$.
+Suppose moreover that the first $N_\ccc$ (control) units are never exposed to the treatment, while the last $N_\ttt = N - N_\ccc$ (treated) units are exposed after time $T_\pre$.\footnote{Throughout the main part of our analysis, we focus on the block treatment assignment case where $W_{it} = 1\p{\cb{i > N_\ccc, \,t > T_\pre}}$.
+In the closely related staggered adoption case (\citet*{athey2021design}) where units adopt the treatment at different times, but remain exposed after they first adopt the treatment, one can modify the methods developed here.
+See Section \ref{sec:staggered} in the Appendix for details.} Like with SC methods, we start by finding weights $\homega^\sdid$ that align pre-exposure trends in the outcome of unexposed units with those for the exposed units, {\it e.g.,} $\sum_{i = 1}^{N_\ccc} \homega^\sdid_i Y_{it} \approx N_\ttt^{-1} \sum_{i = N_\ccc + 1}^{N} Y_{it}$ for all $t=1,\,\ldots,\,T_\pre$.
+We also look for time weights $\hlambda^\sdid_t$ that balance pre-exposure time periods with post-exposure ones (see Section \ref{sec:calif} for details).
+Then we use these weights in a basic two-way fixed effects regression to estimate the average causal effect of exposure (denoted by $\tau$):\footnote{This estimator also has an interpretation as a difference-in-differences of weighted averages of observations.
+See Equations~\ref{eq:tauhat_def}-~\ref{eq:delta_def} below.}

 In comparison, DID estimates the effect of treatment exposure by solving the same two-way fixed effects regression problem without either time or unit weights: